 Partners in Change (the Partnership) is a coalition of POC-led, POC-serving, community-based organizations and community leaders across King County and Washington State.
 We work to build racial and social justice in the County and State’s response to the COVID-19 crisis as well as long-term equity infrastructure, bubbling up the voices and needs of our communities to decision-makers.
-The Partnership reaches small and micro-organizations serving undocumented, migrant, farmworkers, incarcerated, detained, houseless, disabled, refugee, immigrant, multilingual, LGBTQIA+, Native, and low-income communities of color.
+The Partnership reaches small and micro-organizations serving undocumented, migrant, farmworker, incarcerated, detained, houseless, disabled, refugee, immigrant, multilingual, LGBTQIA+, Native, and low-income communities of color.

 The Partnership simultaneously works on the ground meeting needs as well as in the legislature changing systems.
 We also work to gate-break, building the capacity of our communities and serving as a bridge between County and State resources and the folks on the front lines.